goodloop/autoware_auto_mirror/docs/installation/installation-ade.md

 $ git clone https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto.git
 ```

-To checkout the latest release version (1.0.0), use the following command.
-Alternatively, the latest master will be used which may include features which are still being developed.
+Checkout the latest release version (1.0.0), by checking out the tag or the release branch; see
+below for an example.
+Alternatively, the latest master will be used which may include features that
+are still being developed.
 ```
 $ cd AutowareAuto
 $ git checkout tags/1.0.0 -b release-1.0.0